An overview of the latest key property market updates and insights for small and medium-sized property developers.

 The Monetary Policy committee (MPC) voted (by a majority of eight to one) to reduce rates in a bid to help relieve households and businesses from the pressure of high borrowing costs.
 As a result of the recent 0.25% reduction, rates are now at their lowest point in more than year.
 The last time they were below 5% was June 2023.

 Speculation is now mounting that further – gradual - cuts are coming, with the Bank’s Governor, Andrew Bailey, saying that the ‘path is downward from here.’
-As forecast by the Bank, inflation spiked at 2.2% in October (up from 1.7% in September), fuelled by higher energy prices and food and drink costs.
+As forecast by the Bank, inflation spiked up to 2.3% in October (up from 1.7% in September), fuelled by higher energy prices and food and drink costs.
 While this spike may mean that UK inflation has now jumped above the Bank of England’s 2% target, the increase was widely anticipated by economists.

 At the time of writing this update, a handful of UK mortgage lenders had just announced they were increasing their rates, despite the Bank’s recent interest rate cut.
 Santander, TSB, HSBC, Virgin Money and Nationwide Building Society have all announced prices across their fixed rate mortgage deals will rise.
 Meanwhile, some lenders, including TSB and Santander, plan to reduce their mortgage rates across their tracker and variable rate deals.